carpentries-incubator/pangenomics/_episodes/05-manual_pangenome.md

 questions:
 - "How can we use the blast results to form families?"
 objectives:
-- "Cluster gene families according to a similarity measurement."
+- "Use a clustering algorithm to form families using the E-value."
 keypoints:
-- "Genes are clustered into gene families according to a similarity score."
+- "The Bidirectional Best-Hit algorithm groups sequences together into families according to the E-value."
 ---

+## Using E-values to cluster sequences into families

 In the previous episode, we obtained the E-value between each pair of sequences of our mini dataset.
-Even though it is not strictly an identity measure between the sequences, the E-value tells us if the two sequences are a good match.
+Even though it is not strictly an identity measure between the sequences, the E-value allows us to know from a pool of sequences which one is the best match to a query sequence.
 We will now use this information to cluster the sequences from families using an algorithm written in Python, and we will see how it joins the sequences progressively until each of them is part of a family.

 ## Processing the BLAST results